freeCodeCamp/devdocs/Scraper-Reference.md

 * [HTML::Pipeline](https://github.com/jch/html-pipeline) for applying filters
 * [Nokogiri](http://nokogiri.org/) for parsing HTML

 There are currently two kinds of scrapers: [`UrlScraper`](https://github.com/Thibaut/devdocs/blob/master/lib/docs/core/scrapers/url_scraper.rb) which downloads files via HTTP and [`FileScraper`](https://github.com/Thibaut/devdocs/blob/master/lib/docs/core/scrapers/file_scraper.rb) which reads them from the local filesystem.
-They function almost identically (both use URLs), except that `FileScraper` substitutes the base url with a local path before reading a file.
+They function almost identically (both use URLs), except that `FileScraper` substitutes the base URL with a local path before reading a file. `FileScraper` uses the placeholder `localhost` base URL by default and includes a filter to remove any URL pointing to it at the end.

 To be processed, a response must meet the following requirements:

 * 200 status code
 * HTML content type
-* effective URL (after redirection) contained in the base url (explained below)
+* effective URL (after redirection) contained in the base URL (explained below)

 (`FileScraper` only checks if the file exists and is not empty.)